 - Grant requests should be in proportion to the scope of the project.

 - Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

-- All public presentation(s) must occur after grant notification (4 months after deadline date).
+- All public presentation(s) (live and virtual) must occur after grant notification (4 months after deadline date).

 - Individuals: Professional musicians and music programmers, including composers, songwriters, and curators, who are Ontario residents.
 An individual may choose to apply on behalf of a group.
 A personal Nova profile must be used to start and submit an application.
 In this case, if awarded, a cheque would be made out in the name of the individual and they would take full responsibility for all aspects of the grant.

-- Ad hoc groups/collectives: Bands, ensembles, orchestras, opera companies, choirs, other music producers, presenters and festivals.
+- Ad hoc groups and collectives: Bands, ensembles, orchestras, opera companies, choirs, other music producers, presenters and festivals.
 These must operate on a not-for-profit basis (i.e. administrative, production costs and artistic leadership fees are covered with remaining proceeds going to the artists involved in the activity).
 Most members must be professional musicians, except in the case of professionally-led community orchestras, community choirs, and choral training groups.
 All must be comprised of a minimum of two professional musicians, songwriters, composers, music programmers/curators, or arts administrators.
 In the case of community orchestras, community choirs and choral training groups, the professional artistic leadership must be one of the collective members.
 The other members may include professional artists and/or professional or volunteer administration (i.e. not the non-professional choristers).